This post may contain affiliate links. Please read our disclosure policy.

 Pediatricians recommend that you keep them in your room at first, but I never did only because I had #9…

-12-A Play Yard – this won’t be used RIGHT AWAY with a newborn, but believe me… this thing is a life saver.
+12-A Play Yard – this won’t be used RIGHT AWAY with a newborn, but believe me… this thing is a lifesaver.
 As much as you’ll want to soak in those sweet baby snuggles all day every day, there will come a time when you need to put the baby down in a safe space.
 This portable play yard from Regalo is AH-MAZ-ING.
-Its so easy to set up (I can do it one handed!) and is great for indoor and outdoor use!
-This may not be an every day essential, but my kids loved it and it was definitely a summer essential for afternoons in the backyard or beach trips!
+It’s so easy to set up (I can do it one-handed!) and is great for indoor and outdoor use!
+This may not be every-day-essential, but my kids loved it and it was definitely a summer essential for afternoons in the backyard or beach trips!

 1- A big, beautiful, fluffy bumper.
 They are dangerous and your baby can suffocate.
 Get a breathable one if you want one.

 2- The quilt.
 Unless you are going to hang it in your baby’s room, it is a huge waste of money